 Unless otherwise noted below, each presenter provided full disclosure information, does not intend to discuss an unapproved/investigative use of a commercial product/device, and has no significant financial relationship(s) to disclose.
 If unapproved uses of products are discussed, presenters are expected to disclose this to participants.

-Chief Medical Officer, TeamHealth, supports clinical operations, performance improvement and innovation initiatives, leadership development programs, performance analytics, and workforce development.
-He is also an IHI faculty member, an Adjunct Professor at the University of Tennessee teaching physician-led operations improvement, an advisor to National Health Service National Institute for Health Research, and a practicing, board-certified physician in emergency medicine.
-Dr. Crane has 15 years of experience serving in director-level roles, most recently as Associate Regional Medical Director for the The Mid-Atlantic Permanente Medical Group.
+Chief Medical Officer, TeamHealth; Faculty, University of Tennessee Physician Executive MBA Program, supports clinical operations, performance and innovation initiatives, leadership development programs, performance analytics, and workforce development.
+He is also an IHI faculty member, an Adjunct Professor at the University of Tennessee teaching physician-led operations improvement, an advisor to the National Health Service National Institute for Health Research, and a practicing, board-certified physician in emergency medicine.
+Dr. Crane has 15 years of experience serving in director-level roles, most recently as Associate Regional Medical Director for the Mid-Atlantic Permanente Medical Group.
 He previously served on the Mary Washington Healthcare Board of Trustees.
 He lectures internationally on topics in emergency medicine and Lean healthcare and specializes in emergency department and hospital-wide operational and patient flow improvement as well as leadership and change management.
 Dr. Crane has worked with hundreds of emergency departments on adopting innovations in the delivery of emergency care.

 Karen Murrell, MD, MBA